Overview

 - Very rare nerve irritation

-Your consultant will discuss individual risks during your assessment.
+Your consultant will discuss individual risks and suitability during assessment.

 When to consider other options